hci-a-if-its-2019/assignment-3-ojoakua-10bit/README.md

  - A male student
  - 20 years old
  - Study at ITS, Department of Chemistry
- - Medium level of IT knowledge
+ - Medium level of IT knowledge (frequently using IT, a little troubleshooting skill)
  - Reason: I have difficulties to reach the person from first CI, so I have to use new person for both test.

 #### b.
 Description of Participant 2
  - A male person
  - 22 years old
  - Alumni of ITS, Department of Material engineering, just freshly graduated
- - Lower-medium level of IT knowledge
+ - Lower-medium level of IT knowledge (frequently using IT, just can use)
  - Reason: I have difficulties to reach the person from first CI, so I have to use new person for both test.

 ### 2. Evaluation Script